-Sitcoms about orphans abandoned by their parents and left to fend for themselves are few and far between.
+Sitcoms about kids abandoned by their parents and left to fend for themselves are few and far between.
 Fortunately, Punky Brewster, which ran from 1984 to 1988, was able to fill that need.
 Starring Soleil Moon Frye as the aggressively optimistic Punky and George Gaynes as her adoptive father, Henry, the show was famous for Punky’s distinctive fashion palette and its obsession with Very Special Episodes.
 (In “Urban Fear,” Punky learns a serial killer is stalking her neighborhood; in another, Punky learns a valuable lesson about peer pressure and drug use.)

-Check out these 12 facts on alternative casting, a failed spinoff, and the real origin of the infamous refrigerator episode.
+On the 30th anniversary of the series' finale, check out these 12 facts on alternative casting, a failed spinoff, and the real origin of the infamous refrigerator episode.

 1. PUNKY IS A REAL PERSON.

 Though she probably didn’t dress like a rainbow vomited on her.
 In the mid-1980s, the Federal Communications Commission insisted that networks use the 7 and 7:30 p.m. slots on Sunday for news or children’s programming.
-Instead of competing against CBS’ 60 Minutes with more topical content, NBC President Brandon Tartikoff decided to counter-program with a show about a spunky little girl.
+Instead of competing against CBS’s 60 Minutes with more topical content, NBC President Brandon Tartikoff decided to counter-program with a show about a spunky little girl.
 He wanted to name her after a teacher's daughter he knew in prep school, Peyton “Punky” Brewster: Peyton gave NBC lawyers her approval.
-As reported by mental_floss's own Stacy Conradt, the "real" Punky even appeared in a later episode as a teacher.
+As reported by Mental Floss's own Stacy Conradt, the "real" Punky even appeared in a later episode as a teacher.